Additional menu

 Who should buy aloe vera?

 Aloe vera is a great compliment to sunscreen, as it helps heal sunburn, but it does a lot more than heal your skin.
-Aloe vera contains powerful antioxidants and anti-inflammatory agents, and as such, it’s often used to treat health problems that cause inflammation or irritation of the gastrointestinal tract.
+Here’s who should consider an aloe vera supplement.

 While aloe vera is not for everyone, it has a long history of use in traditional medicine and attracts people who are fans of natural remedies for health conditions.